 - access to devices, internet, and technology training and support when learning remotely

 - information about ELL or special education services and support.

-Families may also want additional information about school meals, health care, social-emotional support, how to support learning at home, or parenting tips for managing schedules and routines.
-Asking families what information they want is the best to address their priority questions!
+Families may not be aware of the services the school provides around school meals, health care, social-emotional support, how to support learning at home, or parenting tips for managing schedules and routines.
+Sharing this information broadly and then getting to know individual families is the best to address their priority questions!